Our Freedom: Then and Now logo

 Our Freedom: Then and Now

-Kirkgate Arts and Heritage are a part of the Our Freedom: Then and Now project.
-Sixty arts centres and libraries across Britain are taking part in nationwide celebrations reflecting on what freedom means 80 years after the end of the Second World War.
+Kirkgate Arts and Heritage were a part of the Our Freedom: Then and Now project in 2025.
+Sixty arts centres and libraries across Britain took part in nationwide celebrations reflecting on what freedom means 80 years after the end of the Second World War.

 Cockermouth Community Musical